Nichkohlas/Machine-Learning/README.md

 ## 3. Classification Analysis

-This task is focused on **predicting customer conversion** (binary: 0 = No Conversion, 1 = Converted) using demographic, insurance, and discount-related features.
+This task is focused on comparing the performance of different classification models in predicting customer conversion (binary: 0 = No Conversion, 1 = Converted) using demographic, insurance, and discount-related features.

-This enables businesses to focus on high-potential prospects and optimize marketing strategies.
+By evaluating these models, businesses can better identify high-potential prospects and optimize marketing strategies.

 **Models Used**
 - **K-Nearest Neighbors (KNN):**